From The Alzheimer's Association International Conference 2020: Flu, Pneumonia Vaccinations Tied To Lower Risk Of Alzheimer's Dementia

 - Svetlana Ukraintseva, PhD, et al. Repurposing of existing vaccines for personalized prevention of Alzheimer's disease: Vaccination against pneumonia may reduce AD risk depending on genotype (Funded by U.S. National Institute on Aging)

-- Janet Janbek, MSc, et al. Increased short- and long-term mortality following infections in dementia: A prospective nationwide and registry-based cohort study (Funder(s): )
+- Janet Janbek, MSc, et al. Increased short- and long-term mortality following infections in dementia: A prospective nationwide and registry-based cohort study

 SOURCE Alzheimer's Association